-Develop your own unique style and bring your designs to life with our BA (Hons) in Textile Design.
+Develop your own unique style and bring your designs to life with our Textile Design foundation degree.
 With a focus on craftsmanship and innovation, this course will enable you to develop hands-on skills and equip you to be a successful designer.
 If you want to make your mark on the textile industry, this course can help get you there.

-Benefit from our state-of-the-art Red Shed facilities and experienced lecturers to help you create your designs and creative ideas.
+Benefit from our state-of-the-art fashion and textile studios and experienced lecturers to help you create your designs and creative ideas.
 As well as this, you’ll have the opportunity to work closely with designers through work placements and guest workshops.

 We understand that when it comes to deciding where you’d like to study, there are a lot of things to consider.
 Come along to our Open Day and discover why BNU could be the place for you.
 You can find out more about your course, meet the course team, and get all your questions answered.

 For everything you need to know about applying, check out our Application Guide.
 You can find useful information for each stage of your application journey – from before you even apply to what to do if you receive an offer, and everything in between.